sscopazzi/SeaLabMOS/README.md

 # SeaLabMOS
 Modular oceanographic systems using consumer-off-the-shelf parts with no prior experience and basic tools.

-## Version Two (Work Ongoing)
-Research is ongoing for version two.
-It will be presented at MTS Great Lakes in 2025.
+ This work will be presented at MTS Great Lakes in 2025.
 If curious please check out [my website's page](https://www.sophiescopazzi.com/projects/sealabmos) about it for some other words.

 ### Base Datalogger Hardware